 Arendelle Castle Yule Log (Disney+)

 This one from a mental health-based YouTube channel is meant to play in the bedroom.
 Just a quiet crackling fire with sounds of blustery weather blowing outside as you nod off to sleep.
-Then, after 90 minutes (assuming you disabled YouTube’s autoplay feature, which you should), it’s silent night.
+Then, after 90 minutes or so (this one's now a live stream), it’s silent night.

 Aaron Barnhart has written about television since 1994, including 15 years as TV critic for the Kansas City Star.